Mishmi Hills

 Summers : March-May is when the vegetation is at it’s lowest ebb, with the breeding season of the birds makes it very fruitful.

-Highlight Species - Mishmi Hills
+Highlight Species of Mishmi Hills

-Types of Safaris - Mishmi Hills
+Types of Safaris in Mishmi Hills

 Walking Safaris : Birding is done here on foot.
 A vehicle does accompany one while ascending the hills, and as it is an unregulated area – you can easily get off the cars amongst the various birding areas to look for different species.